Back to blog·review·Validation·tools

 Viability score (0-100)

 One number that summarizes market readiness.
-I designed the TestYourIdea scoring to be skeptical.
-2,400+ ideas have been tested on the platform.
-90% scored below 70.
+I designed the Preuve AI scoring to be skeptical.
+More than 4,000 ideas are now in the benchmark set, and 81.7% score below 70.
 If your idea scores well, it earned it.

 Competitor landscape